What Intent Is Required for Illegal Re-Entry to the U.S.?

 In 2010, Argueta was apprehended at the border while attempting to unlawfully return to the United States.
 In 2011, he pled guilty to attempting to illegally reenter the United States, in violation of 8 U.S.C. § 1326 and received a sentence of five years’ probation.
 He was then returned to Mexico.

 After returning to Mexico, he began to abuse methamphetamine.
 One day in November of 2013, he was beaten by gang members in Mexico.
 In the days that followed, he allegedly became paranoid and began to worry for his life.
 He allegedly started to believe people were following him.
 He was living in the streets.

-He then proceeded to try to cross into the border because he wanted U.S. law enforcement to intervene because Mexican law enforcement refused to help him.
+He then proceeded to try to cross the border because he wanted U.S. law enforcement to intervene because Mexican law enforcement refused to help him.
 Allegedly in a state of panic and high on meth, he tried crossing the border about a mile and a half from San Ysidro.
 He climbed over a 10-foot fence.
 He then needed to climb over a 20 foot fence, but before he could do so, he was stopped.
 The Border Patrol then arrested him.